-†: For a $3\sigma$ detection of an on-axis source in a 50 ks observation with a 2 arsec-radius source circle and background collected in an area $10\times$ larger.
+†: For a $3\sigma$ detection of an on-axis source in a 50 ks observation with a 2.6 arsec-radius source circle and background collected in an area $10\times$ larger.

-combination of the HV change and filtering have reduced the relative intensity of the ghost image to < 0.1%, effectively eliminating it.
-If the location of the ghost image interferes with features of the source, the CIAO tool obsvis can be used to determine a roll angle that places the source features away from the ghost image.
+that places the source features away from the ghost image.
 A similar ghost image existed in the HRC-S but at a much reduced intensity.